atw1020/sente/docs/tutorial/sgf.rst

 Saving Games
 ------------

-Once a game has been played out, the ``sgf.dump()`` function can be used to save a SGF of the file.
+Once a game has been played out, the ``sgf.dump()`` function can save a SGF of the file.
-If it is desired to add SGF metadata to the file such as the player's names and ranks, it must be done before dumping the game.
+If it is desired to add SGF metadata to the file, such as the player's names and ranks, it must be done before dumping the game.
 See :ref:`SGF Metadata` for more details

 .. code-block:: python